specialblend/mapql/README.md

 #### 💡 concepts

+- ✅ `query` keyword and name are optional.
 - ✅ `foo: bar` is short for `foo(from: "bar")` when path is simple field name (not JSONPath).
 - ✅ `@map` directive is optional and implicit on leaf nodes.